microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 We've recently finished these changes:

+* Added support for ActivityPub with replies to and from Mastodon and your blog.
+Get your own Mastodon-compatible username using your own domain name.
 * Added a Markdown preview button when writing a new post in Micro.blog on the web.
 * Added "Show More" button to the timeline and mentions on the web.
 * Added user muting under Account → Edit Muted Users, and mute and block commands in the macOS app.